Join Small Business Majority, Start Small and Davis Polk & Wardwell for a webinar on commercial leasing basics for small businesses and entrepreneurs.

 California Policy

-Small Business Majority is enacting a comprehensive state policy agenda to ensure entrepreneurship is recognized as the lifeforce of a thriving and inclusive economy in California.
-Our state’s 4.1 million small businesses employ 7.5 million people, which amounts to nearly half of the private workforce.
+Small Business Majority has created a comprehensive state policy agenda to ensure entrepreneurship is recognized as the lifeforce of a thriving and inclusive economy in California.
+The state’s 4.2 million small businesses comprise 99.9% of all businesses in the state, and they employ 7 million residents–nearly half of all California employees.

 More than 80 small business owners and advocates signed on to Small Business Majority's letter to California Governor Gavin Newsom in support of passing SB 33, which preserves a cornerstone of SB 1235 by requiring APR disclosure for all commercial financing products.